dhairyaup8272/ResNet-Object-Detection-Pipeline-with-Keras/README.md

 ## Extensibility

-This project is designed to be a starting point.
-Here are some ways you can extend it:
+Some ways to extend this model include:

   Implement a GCP Storage Backend: Create a GCPStorage class that implements the StorageInterface and complete the conceptual replicate_to_gcp_storage function for cross-cloud workflows.

   Add a Real Proposal Network: Replace the simulated generate_roi_proposals function with a Region Proposal Network (RPN) to create a full Faster R-CNN implementation.

-  Train with Real Data: Adapt the pipeline to load a real dataset (e.g., COCO) and implement a proper training loop for both the backbone and the ROI head.
+  Train with Real Data: Adapt the pipeline to load a real dataset (your own, ImageNet, COCO) and implement proper training for both the backbone and the ROI head.

   Add More Analyzers: Enhance the ImageAnalyzer with more sophisticated functions, such as estimating the lighting conditions, detecting text (OCR), or identifying image composition styles.